dusty-learning/learnyoutesting/README.md

 - Clone the repo
 - Open repo and run `npm i`
 - Run one of the following commands:
-   - `npm run test:simple` - Run the simple tests
+   - `npm run test:01` - Run the simple tests
+   - `npm run test:02-user` - Run the user tests
-   - `npm run test:complex` - Run the complex tests
+   - `npm run test:02-weather` - Run the weather tests
    - `npm test` - Runs all of the example tests